 View/Download Agent log

-Click this option to view and download agent logs for diagnosing agent connectivity issues.
+Click to view and download agent logs for troubleshooting agent connectivity issues.

 View/Download Jobs log

-Click this option to view and download Data Catalog jobs log for diagnostic purposes.
+Click to view and download the Data Catalog jobs log when troubleshooting issues.